C. W. Parker Carousel No. 119: Carousel horse notes

 This section notes horses that are not actually on the carousel and horses that are not really horses.

 Some of the carousel's horses are not actually horses, but are listed as such for the purpose of creating a list on the carousel's horses.
 Examples of this are Horse #38, "Gold Heart Chariot" and Horse #40, "Wurlitzer Band Organ".

 Horse #37, known as "Old Paint", was sponsored by the Burnaby Village Museum and was not restored, as a reminder to visitors of the sorry state the carousel was in when the museum first acquired it.
 The horse was named for the "old paint" that was originally on the carousel before it was restored.
 The horse is currently in a display case next to the carousel.

-Horse #39 is really four small ponies and a wheelchair.
+Horse #39 is four small ponies and a wheelchair.
 This was placed to make the carousel accessible to toddlers and disabled people.

 Horse #41 is really two small ponies.
 While originally on the carousel with Horse #39, they were removed to make room for Horse #39's wheelchair and placed, one each, at the museum's two entrances.

 There were originally two chariots on the carousel.
 One has since gone missing while the carousel was under the ownership of a theme park.
 The ponies which now form Horses #39 and #41 were added to the area where the other chariot was originally placed.
 Horse #38 was also cut in half, removing the backdrop and adding more seats to the carousel (a plan to generate more income from the carousel by allowing more people to ride it, done by one of the carousel's theme park owners).
 When the carousel was bought by the museum, Horse #38 underwent restoration, adding a backdrop to it, making it a chariot once again.